-- Exhibit proficiency in written communication in English. - Exhibit proficiency in oral communication in English (IGETC-CSU). - Analyze, criticize and advocate ideas and reach well-supported conclusions.

-- · Show skills and understanding beyond the level of intermediate algebra, and apply mathematical concepts to solve problems. - · Analyze and appreciate works of philosophical, historical, literary, aesthetic and cultural importance. - Reveal an historical understanding of major civilizations and cultures, both Western and non-Western. - · Recognize the contributions to knowledge, civilization, and society that have been made by various ethnic or cultural groups. - · Evaluate the basic concepts of physical and biological sciences. - · Use the scientific method of inquiry and techniques to answer questions about physical and biological processes. - · Cultivate a lifelong understanding and development as an integrated physiological, social, and psychological being (IGETC- - · Demonstrate proficiency in a language other than English equal to two years of high school study (IGETC-UC).
+- Exhibit proficiency in written communication in English. - Exhibit proficiency in oral communication in English (IGETC-CSU). - Analyze, criticize and advocate ideas and reach well-supported conclusions. - Show skills and understanding beyond the level of intermediate algebra, and apply mathematical concepts to solve problems. - Analyze and appreciate works of philosophical, historical, literary, aesthetic and cultural importance. - Reveal an historical understanding of major civilizations and cultures, both Western and non-Western. - Recognize the contributions to knowledge, civilization, and society that have been made by various ethnic or cultural groups. - Evaluate the basic concepts of physical and biological sciences. - Use the scientific method of inquiry and techniques to answer questions about physical and biological processes. - Demonstrate proficiency in a language other than English equal to two years of high school study (IGETC-UC).